Levels of Engagement – Advocate for Vaccines

 You feel confident about all of this vaccine stuff.
 You know what diseases we're fighting against and the common questions your friends have.
 Try these steps:

 On a Mission

 Watch out, you are blazing with information!
 You are becoming the go-to-source for questions about vaccines for your friends.
 You share your growing knowledge and inspire others to join you in our cause to protect the community.
 Here are some more ways to spread the word:

 - Look up your school’s immunization rate.
 Is it higher or lower than you expected?

-- Watch videos to educate yourself about vaccine hesitancy in WA and hear from real WA families about why they vaccinate (see parent videos below)
+- Watch videos to educate yourself about vaccine hesitancy in Washington and hear from real Washington families about why they vaccinate (see parent videos below)

 - Read Plain Talk About Childhood Immunization